Pradumnasaraf/Botchain/README.md

 - **CoinMaerketCap API Keys** (Optional if you don't need any financial market data)
   - We can use any financial market API for getting the latest quote of the assets, but here we are using the `CoinMarketCap API` free plan.
 You can get the API access from [here](https://coinmarketcap.com/api/).

-- **PythonAnywhere Account**
+- **Railway Account**
-  - For deploying and running a bot 24/7 we will use [PythonAnywhere](https://www.pythonanywhere.com/).
-We will use a free plan for the initial stage of deployment and then move towards paid or switch to another platform likes [Heroku](https://www.heroku.com/) which provides more features.
+  - For deploying and running a bot 24/7 we will use [Railway](https://railway.app/).
+Here we are using Railway, beacuse it's free and can run bot for 24X7 without any refreshment.

 ## 🖱️ Using the bot